neumino/neumino.github.io/movies.md

 ### Polar
 *Released on 2019-01-25, vote average 6.3*

-When a retiring assassin realizes he is the target of a hit, he winds up back in the game going head to head with a gang of younger, ruthless killers.
+When a retiring assassin realizes that he is the target of a hit, he winds up back in the game going head to head with a gang of younger, ruthless killers.

 <iframe id="player"
 	type="text/html"